-- All adult users of the school's computer system (including teachers, supply teachers, classroom assistants, support staff, governors, Out of School Club leaders, Pre-School leaders, Computer Club users and visitors) will be asked to sign the 'Staff & Adult Users ICT Acceptable Use Policy' (Appendix A). - Access to the Internet will only be granted to pupils once the Rules of Responsible Internet Use (Appendix B) have been discussed and agreed. - A Parental Consent form is required for each child before access to the Internet is granted (Appendix C)
+- All adult users of the school's computer system (including teachers, supply teachers, classroom assistants, support staff and governors)) will be asked to sign the 'Staff & Adult Users ICT Acceptable Use Policy' (Appendix A). - Access to the Internet will only be granted to pupils once the Rules of Responsible Internet Use (Appendix B) have been discussed and agreed. - A Parental Consent form is required for each child before access to the Internet is granted (Appendix C)